 4. Wagon Wheel Connector – La Crosse County

 Much like the spokes on a wheel, the Wagon Wheel Connector project in La Crosse would serve as a hub of interconnectivity for hundreds of miles of trails between Wisconsin and Minnesota communities.
 While the actual project is quite small – less than a mile long – the benefits for trail users on the state’s western coast would be far-reaching.
 The project involved creating a protected two-way bike and pedestrian lane on an already-existing bridge that connects La Crescent, Minnesota and La Crosse, Wisconsin.
 On the Minnesota side, their portion of the project will be complete soon.
 It’s now time for the Wisconsin side to step up and get this project underway.
-Local stakeholders submitted a Transportation Alternatives Program (TAP) grant early this year, and are still awaiting news on whether they will receive funding.
+Local stakeholders submitted a Transportation Alternatives Program (TAP) grant early this year.
+We are pleased to report that the grant has been approved and the project will be moving forward.

-5. White Rive Trail Extension – Racine County
+5. White River Trail Extension – Racine County

 The White River Trail Extension project has been in the works for years, looking to add 11 miles to the White River State Trail between Union Grove and Sturtevant.
 The extension, which is also part of the Rails to Trails Route of the Badger, would add miles of interconnectivity for those in southeastern Wisconsin.
 In 2021, a huge step forward was taken when the rail corridor was successfully negotiated for, an offer accepted, and the deal closed.